 Greater precision is required for two services for which the USNO is the timing reference: GPS and LORAN.
 USNO monitors LORAN at three sites: Ft.
 Richardson, AK, Flagstaff, AZ, and Washington, D.C.
 With some assistance from the USNO, the U.S. Coast Guard has developed its Time of Transmission Monitoring (TOTM) system so it can steer using data taken near the point of transmission using UTC (USNO) via GPS.
-Direct USNO monitoring at its three points of reception is used as a backup and sanity check [10], and we have this year initiated a collaborative effort with the Loran Support Unit (LSU) to test an Enhanced Loran (ELORAN) receiver system.
+Direct USNO monitoring at its three points of reception is used as a backup and crude check [10], and are pursing a collaborative effort with the Loran Support Unit (LSU) to test an Enhanced Loran (ELORAN) receiver system.

 GPS is an extremely important vehicle for distributing UTC (USNO).
-This is achieved by a daily upload of GPS data to the Second Space Operations Squadron (2SOPS), where the Master Control Station uses the information to steer GPS Time to UTC (USNO) and to predict the difference between GPS Time and UTC (USNO) in subframe 4, page 18 of the broadcast navigation message.
-GPS Time itself was designed for use in navigational solutions, and in 2004 the rms of the difference of its daily average values with UTC (USNO) was below 3 ns.
-As shown in Figure 3, users who need tighter access to UTC (USNO) can achieve 1.1 ns rms by applying the broadcast corrections.
+This is achieved by a daily upload of GPS data to the Second Space Operations Squadron (2SOPS). where the Master Control Station uses the information to steer GPS Time to UTC (USNO) and to predict the difference between GPS Time and UTC (USNO) in subframe 4, page 18 of the broadcast navigation message.
+GPS Time itself was designed for use in navigational solutions, and is not adjusted for leap seconds.
+As shown in Figure 2, users can achieve tighter access to UTC (USNO) by applying the broadcast corrections.
 For subdaily measurements it is a good idea, if possible, to examine the age of each satellite's data so that the most recent correction can be applied.

-Figure 4 shows the rms stability of GPS Time and that of GPS's delivered prediction of UTC (USNO) as a function of averaging time.
-Note that rms corresponds to the component of the "Type A" (random) component of a user's achievable uncertainty.
+Figure 3 shows the RMS stability of GPS Time and that of GPS's delivered prediction of

+UTC (USNO) as a function of averaging period.
+Note that the RMS corresponds to the component of the "Type A" (random) component of a user's achievable uncertainty.

-Figure 5 shows the rms of frequency accuracy and the frequency stability as measured by the Allan deviation (ADEV) over the same time period as Figure 4.
+Figure 4 shows the RMS frequency accuracy along with the frequency stability as measured by the Allan deviation (ADEV) over the same time period as Figure 3.
 The ADEV is shown for comparison; however, there is little justification for its use, since the measured quantity is stationary.
-In this case, the sample standard deviation is not only unbiased, it is the most widely accepted estimator of the true deviation.
+In this case, the RMS is not only unbiased - it is the most widely accepted estimator of the true deviation.
 Improved performance with respect to the predictions of the USNO Master Clock's frequency can be realized if the most recently updated navigation messages are used in the data reduction.

-Since 9 July 2002, the official GPS Precise Positioning Service (PPS) monitor data have been taken with the TTR-12 GPS receivers, which are all-in-view and dual-frequency [11].
-Our standard setup includes temperature-stable cables and flat-passband, low-temperature-sensitivity antennas.
-In addition, we have upgraded our single-frequency Standard Positioning Service (SPS) receivers from single-channel TTR-6 to multi-channel BIPM-standard "TTS" units, and we are calibrating and evaluating temperature-stabilizing circuits.
-Operational antennas are installed on a 4-meter-tall structure built to reduce multipath by locating GPS antennas higher than the dome on our roof.
+Since 9 July 2002, the official GPS Precise Positioning Service (PPS) monitor data have been taken with the TTR-12 GPS receivers, which are all-in-view and dual-frequency The standard setup includes [11]. temperature-stable cables and flat-passband, low-temperature-sensitivity antennas.
+In addition, we have upgraded the singlefrequency Standard Positioning Service (SPS) receivers from single-channel TTR-6 to multi-channel BIPM-standard "TTS" units, and we are calibrating and evaluating temperature-stabilizing circuits.
+Operational antennas are installed on a 4-meter-tall structure built to reduce multipath by locating GPS antennas higher than the existing structures on the roof.

-Figure 3.
-Daily averages of UTC (USNO) minus GPS Time and UTC minus GPS's delivered prediction of UTC (USNO) from December 2003 through November 2004.
+Figure 2.
+Recent daily averages of UTC (USNO) minus GPS Time and UTC minus GPS's delivered prediction of UTC (USNO).